 Rabbi Yeshua was giving many signs.
 His “No sign shall be given to it except the sign of the prophet Jonah” Mt 12:39 set the sign of Jonah apart.
 The Jews would not recognize it until after Rabbi Yeshua‘s death and resurrection.
 Moreover, it was bound up with God’s message that the people of the eternal election would be Rabbi Yeshua‘s witnesses, Acts 1:8, willingly or not.

-Have you ever seen a deacon ordained as a Catholic priest?
-As part of the Mass of Ordination, the deacon lies prostrate on the Church floor before the sanctuary.
-He lies prostrate because for that moment of ordination a bow to Rabbi Yeshua is not enough.
+As part of the Catholic Mass of Ordination a deacon lies prostrate on the Church floor before the sanctuary because for that moment of ordination a bow to Rabbi Yeshua is not enough.
 He lies prostrate because he is expressing love, highest of all the virtues, and humility, highest of the capital virtues, making himself as low as humanly possible, before becoming a priest for Rabbi Yeshua.
-Ordination 2014: Adam Maus ordained a priest 2:32

 St. Augustine wrote,10